 CALIFORNIA'S SINGLE LARGEST SOURCE OF FRESH WATER IS AT RISK

 The California Delta watershed serves the fresh water needs of over half of all Californians: 25 million people.
 Already over-subscribed, current plans to divert water from this critical watershed threaten the economic and environmental health of communities and an 1100 square mile ecosystem.

-Governor Brown’s plan to divert water from the Delta to industrial farms in the San Joaquin Valley is a grave danger to the watershed.
+Proposed projects that would divert water from the Delta to industrial farms in the San Joaquin Valley are a grave danger to the watershed.

 INFORMED DECISIONS AND POLICY

 The requirement of a detailed quantification of the entire watershed was introduced decades ago.
 Until now, no one has been willing to fund it.

 C-WIN is partnering with ECONorthwest (best known for their successes in the BP Oil Spill and the Exxon Valdez cases) to perform the assessment mandated by the Public Trust Doctrine.

 ECONorthwest will complete the first comprehensive valuation and analysis of the California Delta watershed.
 The assessment will show the impact of proposed Twin Tunnels project on the 25+ million stakeholders – communities, ratepayers, fisheries, agriculture, commerce and environment – that rely on this critical water source.

 We're raising the $1.5 million it will cost to complete the assessment.